neryus/email-developer-handbook/tools.md

 ## Code editors
 Code editors for the development of HTML emails:

+### Phoenix Code

+2025 June, I started to use the Phoenix Code editor as Dreamweaver  failed to launch properly on a first attempt.

 ### Adobe Dreamweaver
-At work, I'm using Dreamweaver and find it very good for editing, and troubleshooting email templates.
+At work, I'm using Dreamweaver and find it very good for editing and troubleshooting email templates.
 Mostly because of the design view and select tool.

 Tools:
 - Find and Replace (current document, open documents, folder)